suzaku01/mhf_text_generator/README.md

 Copy and paste it to `dsgn_resp.go`, line 90.

 # Known issue
-Sometimes it doesn't change color and text size.
+- Sometimes it doesn't change color and text size.
+- Doesn't support Japanese(currently).

 # Images
 ## In editor